 Athelstan died in 1940 and Leslie inherited the travelling business.
 However, Leslie almost met his own end in 1942, when he was badly burned in a fire and required 45 skin grafts on his legs.
 Fearing he might not walk again, Leslie convalesced in a St. John’s ward for three months.
 Returning to Harbour Grace, he found his house burnt.
 Even his girlfriend had deserted him.
 Undeterred, Leslie began his slow recovery, learning to use his hands and legs again.
 He began dating Lillian Martin, a nursing trainee whom he met at the hospital in St. John’s.
 Lillian came from Coley’s Point, in nearby Bay Roberts.
 The two were married in 1943.

 Soon after, Leslie embarked on an ambitious plan to expand the family piano business.
 He acquired an old, three-story Water Street property, which luckily had survived the great Harbour Grace fire of 1944.
-The building housed a piano showroom on the ground floor and a repair and finishing shop above.
+Previously Edward Parsons and his son Reuben operated the building as a furniture and photography shop.
+Under new ownership, the building housed a piano showroom on the ground floor and a repair and finishing shop above.
 Later, an extension was built behind the original structure; the building even featured a small railway to transport pianos around the shop.

 In 1954 Leslie and Lillian moved to St. John’s, where the expanded operations.
 In 1962 a new showroom and workshop opened on 556 Topsail Rd, where the business is still based today.
 Eventually, A.L.
 Collis had seven stores across the island.